Bayside Sea Scouts is entirely volunteer run.

 The Chairperson is responsible for the day to day running of Bayside Sea Scouts and ensuring that all groups and tasks are being completed.

 The Treasurer looks after the finances for Bayside Sea Scouts.
-She manages all invoices and receipts and keeps track of hall costs and all other financial matters.
+They manage all invoices and receipts and keeps track of hall costs and all other financial matters.

 The Secretary ensures the smooth running of the organisation including meeting agendas and minutes, maintaining inter-committee communications and responding to public enquiries.